mozilla/addons-frontend/README.md

 ## What version is deployed?

-You can check to see what commit of `addons-frontend` is deployed as well as which A/B experiments are running and which feature flags are enabled by making a request like this:
+You can check to see what commit of `addons-frontend` is deployed, which A/B experiments are running, or which feature flags are enabled by making a request like this:

 ```
 curl https://addons-dev.allizom.org/__frontend_version__